 Just FYI.... white quartz countertops are the most prone to stains, discolorations, what have you.

 solvent on their quartz countertop.
 This may damage the resin and color pigments.
 Solvents are used all the time to clean granite and marble.

 Most quartz manufacturers don't warn against all

 solvents, though.
 Mainly, just the more potent ones.
-Acetone is, generally, okay.
-But best to test it on an hidden area first.
+Acetone is generally okay.
+But best to test it on a hidden area first.

 Cleaning a Quartz Countertop Stain

 Here's some good advice on choosing a regular, everyday cleaner for your quartz countertops....To avoid damage

 it's best to use cleaning products made for granite & quartz countertops

 .
 Some common cleaners can permanently discolor quartz.